arcee-ai/mergekit/docs/create_a_merge_method.md

 `dtype=torch.bfloat16` to explicitly cast inputs, or `out_dtype=torch.bfloat16` to cast only the merged outputs.
 Both options leave non-floating buffers unchanged.
-The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings.
-Raw-PyTorch merges also copy equal non-floating buffers without casting them, and reject differing buffers before dtype conversion.
+The YAML and raw-PyTorch adapters use the corresponding string-valued `dtype` and `out_dtype` settings. `dtype` selects the input representation used for merging;
+adapters may apply this explicit cast during loading, before device transfer, to reduce memory and transfer costs.
+Without `dtype`, per-group promotion still happens in the common method call.
+Raw-PyTorch loaders cast only floating inputs, preserving non-floating buffers for exact comparison.
+Equal buffers are copied without casting; differing buffers are rejected. `out_dtype` applies only to merged outputs.
 Direct `MergeBatch` calls accept the same dtype options and use the same promotion policy.
 Algorithm parameters go in the `parameters` mapping, separately from dtype and packing controls; no algorithm parameter names are reserved.